Ridgeland, MS Earlobe Repair with Faces PLLC

 For at least a month after you have earlobe surgery, you’ll need to protect your ears from sun exposure, as ultraviolet radiation can cause scar tissue to thicken and become darker.
 Use SPF 50 sunscreen when ever you go outside and wear a broad-brimmed hat, if possible.

 Don’t let damaged or torn earlobes hold you back from wearing the hairstyles or earrings you enjoy.
 If you think earlobe repair might be right for you, contact Faces PLLC in Ridgeland, MS to arrange a one-on-one consultation.
-Our doctors can help you review your options and personalize your procedure to meet your needs.
+Our expert surgical team will discuss your options and personalize your procedure to meet your needs.